mpimd-csc/phgasnets/README.md

   - `single_pipe` demo runs a transient simulation of the Yamal-Europe pipeline configuration (without a compressor).
   - `two_pipe_compressor` demo runs the Yamal-Europe pipeline configuration with a FC-AV compressor (CR=1.2) placed midway.
-  - `four_compressor_types` demo runs the Yamal-Europe pipeline configuration with all four types of compressors placed midway.
+  - `four_compressor_types` demo runs the Yamal-Europe pipeline configuration with a compressor placed midway modeled in four configurations.

 ### Docker Container

-The project offers a [`Dockerfile`](Dockerfile) to set the relevant dependencies, host the source code, build and run the demos, without having to install dependencies on the host.
+The project offers a [`Dockerfile`](Dockerfile) to automate the configuration and execution by, setting relevant dependencies, hosting the source code, building executables and running the demos.

 Necessary tools:
   - [Docker Desktop](https://docs.docker.com/desktop/) specifically Docker Engine (tested with `26.1.3`).